steve-doc/fortyfoot/README.md

 To attract visitors to The Forty Foot swimming facility.
 Promoting the benefits of swimming in the sea and specifically this area.
 Highlighting other attractions and activities and also sharing the unique history of the Forty Foot.

+The site provides value to users by sharing the benefits of visiting The Forty Foot, these include health benefits and access to other activities and resources.
+Further value is provided by providing a history of the location.
+Additionally the user will have the opportunity to sign up a newsletter.
+Finally live information about weather, tides and location will all provide value to the user.

+Further value may provided to local business providers by link their sites.
+This may lead to literal value to wedsite owner throught the generation of advertising revenue.

+The primary audience for the site will be users interested in taking part in water sports, primarily sea swimming.
+Also user interested in connecting to nature and healthy living.
+A further audience will be attracted by the history of the location and connection to literature.
+Also user may be attracted to the site when searching for some of the other activitie featured in the Aprés Swim section, such as Killiney Hill or Dun Laoghaire Baths.

 #### User Stories

 ##### Users